-Listen: Sociologist Lee Smithey on Climate Disruption in the Age of Trump
+Sociologist Lee Smithey on Climate Disruption and the Presidential Mandate

 In a lecture he gave in April, Associate Professor of Sociology Lee Smithey discusses how the presidential vision for dealing with climate disruption, as outlined before and after the elections, aligns with the need for unprecedented environmental social change and a just energy transition.

 Climate change drives nonviolent and violent conflict and creates opportunities for peacemaking and social justice.
 Behind dramatic manifestations of climate stress lie extensive corporate and national interests, structured consumption, cultures of consumption, and hegemonic silences that emerging conflicts often reveal.
 Climate crises have renewed and expanded local and global movements for environmental justice and protection.
 With demands on scarce resources generating and exacerbating regional conflicts and driving mass movements of refugees, the U.S. military has identified climate change as a threat to national security.
 Conflict also brings new opportunities for peacebuilding, cooperation, and conflict resolution.

 Smithey's expertise and research interests focus on nonviolent social movements, ethnopolitical conflict, and conflict transformation, especially in Northern Ireland.
 In addition to teaching courses on transforming intractable conflict, nonviolent social movements, and peace and conflict studies, he coordinates the Peace and Conflict Studies Program and directs the Global Nonviolent Action Database.
 He has also served as chair of the Peace, War, and Social Conflict Section of the American Sociological Association.